 Meals on Wheels of Greenville volunteers come from all backgrounds and reasons for giving their time.
 However, they all share a common goal: to help our homebound neighbors.
 No matter what your schedule is like, they have a volunteer opportunity for you; meal delivery, meal packing, meal distribution, or working our special events.
 Visit MealsonWheelsGreenville.org/Volunteer, call (864) 233-6565, or email [email protected] to learn more about their volunteer opportunities.

 Volunteers are the lifeblood of MADD—full of passion and compassion for our mission.
 Join our army of ordinary citizens who have become extraordinary activists in saving lives and preventing injuries.
 Whether you’re interested in volunteering a couple of times a year or a couple of times a week, there’s a place for you at MADD.
 And we have a wide variety of opportunities to match your interests and expertise.

-Senior Action, Inc. is seeking volunteers who would enjoy making a difference in the community.
+Senior Action is seeking volunteers who would enjoy making a difference in the community.
 Volunteers of all ages are needed.
 A wide range of individual and group volunteer opportunities are available.
 Project also available in the evenings, weekends, or from home.
-For more information, call Dana L. Davis, Volunteer Coordinator.
+For more information, visit our website’s “Get Involved” section.